Fabien Camus

-Fabien Bachir Camus (born 28 February 1985) is a Tunisian footballer who plays as an attacking midfielder.
+Fabien Bachir Camus (born 28 February 1985) is a footballer who plays as an attacking midfielder.
+Born in France, he has played for the Tunisia national team.

 Club career

 Camus joined Montpellier HSC at the age of 15.
 Two years later, he was remarked by a scout and taken to sign a contract with another French team Olympique de Marseille.
 Until he was 18, he played in the reserves, but after a while, he was promoted to the main team and he played several Ligue 1 matches.

 He scored his first goal in the Belgian Jupiler League on 30 September 2005 against Club Brugge.

 He had a great 2006–07 season, which raised the attention of major European clubs like Bayer Leverkusen, PSG, AS Monaco or Spartak Moscow and Panathinaikos.

 In the summer of 2009, Camus signed a four-year deal with K.R.C.
 Genk.
 He joined French Ligue 1 side Évian in July 2014, signing a one-year loan deal.

 In the summer of 2016, Camus signed a four-year deal with Royal Antwerp F.C.

 In January 2018, Camus signed till the end of the season with YR KV Mechelen.

 In December 2018, he signed with UMS Montélimar.
 He left the club again at the end of the season.